 Statistical and Actuarial Mathematics Major

 As a statistical and actuarial mathematics major at Saint Mary’s College, you’ll gain experience in mathematical model-building.
 Your courses will help you develop strong quantitative skills and think clearly and critically about complex problems.
-Like all Mathematics and Computational Mathematics majors, you will use creativity, analysis, and logic as you learn to synthesize ideas, make decisions, and communicate your results with precision.
+Like all Mathematics and Computing and Applied Mathematics majors, you will use creativity, analysis, and logic as you learn to synthesize ideas, make decisions, and communicate your results with precision.